What Does Sustainable Digital Growth Look Like?

 Using asset-backed tokens

 Anyone eager to see stability reach the cryptocurrency world has their eye on the general viability of tying digital currency to real-world assets.
 While many world economies have moved away from ‘standards’, this would be a move back in that direction, stabilizing the value of a given token by linking it to a static asset instead of a conventional currency.
 A business launching with an ICO would be well-served to reassure potential investors that their tokens could be considered more stable than stocks.
+Another major concern is liquidity of crypto funds post ICO and the inherent negative effect on the entire market as ICO's cash in crypto for fiat funds.
+A major option here is affordable crypto lending from the likes of Blockfi bitcoin loans.

 In the end, this makes absolutely sense as a destination for cryptocurrencies.
 Just as there is a certain amount of gold identified in the world and it isn’t typically cost-effective to search for buried treasure, there will always reach a point of diminishing returns in crypto mining.